| Title: | Logging in 'R' and Post to 'Azure Log Analytics' Workspace |

 It may take ~5–10 minutes to see the logging messages on the 'Azure Log Analytics' portal after the first time a message is posted to a new custom log table.

-then log output is shown on
+If log_to_azure is FALSE then log output is shown on

-, then log output is shown on console, as
+console.
+Else, if TRUE, then log output is shown on console, as

 well as posted to 'Azure Log Analytics' workspace under the custom table

-name as specified by log_type
+name as specified by log_type argument.
+If POST request is

 unsuccessful, then additional warning message is thrown with POST request